Creativity: Ancient

-Most ancient cultures, including Ancient Greece, Ancient China, and Ancient India, lacked the concept of creativity, seeing art as a form of discovery and not creation.
+Most ancient cultures, including ancient Greece, ancient China, and ancient India, lacked the concept of creativity, seeing art as a form of discovery rather than creation.
 The ancient Greeks had no terms for "to create" or "creator" except for the expression poiein (to make), which only applied to poiesis (poetry) and to the poietes (poet, or "maker", who made it).
 Plato did not believe in art as a form of creation.
 He asks in the Republic, "Will we say of a painter that he makes something?"
 He answers, "Certainly not, he merely imitates."

 It is commonly argued that the notion of "creativity" originated in Western cultures through Christianity, as a matter of divine inspiration.
 According to scholars, the earliest Western conception of creativity was the Biblical story of the creation given in Genesis.
 However, this is not creativity in the modern sense, which did not arise until the Renaissance.
 In the Judeo-Christian-Islamic tradition, creativity was the sole province of God; humans were not considered to have the ability to create something new except as an expression of God's work.
-A similar concept existed in Greek culture, where Muses were seen as mediating inspiration from the gods.
+A similar concept existed in Greek culture, where the Muses were seen as mediating inspiration from the gods.
 Romans and Greeks invoked the concept of an external creative "daemon" (Greek) or "genius" (Latin), linked to the sacred or the divine.
 However, none of these views are similar to the modern concept of creativity, and the rejection of creativity in favor of discovery and the belief that individual creation was a conduit of the divine would dominate the West until the Renaissance and even later.

 Renaissance

-It was during the Renaissance that creativity was first conceived not as a conduit from the divine, but as arising from the abilities of "great men."
+It was during the Renaissance that creativity was first conceived not as a conduit from the divine, but as arising from the abilities of "great men".
 This could be attributed to the leading intellectual movement of the time, aptly named humanism, which developed an intensely anthropocentric outlook on the world, valuing the intellect and achievement of the individual.
 From this philosophy arose the Renaissance man (or polymath), an individual who embodies the principles of humanism in their ceaseless courtship with knowledge and creation.
 One of the most well-known and immensely accomplished examples is Leonardo da Vinci.